 For people with allergies, getting comfortable in bed can be a constant struggle.
-Traditional down comforters and feather pillows may make you sneeze or cause your eyes to itch, while alternative products simply fail to provide the warmth and comfort of down.
+Traditional down comforters and feather pillows may make you sneeze or cause your eyes to itch, activating your comforter allergy.
+While alternative products simply fail to provide the warmth and comfort of down.
 Is there a solution out there that will provide a good night’s sleep?

 As the authority on down comforters, we assure you that the perfect sleep solution is out there.
 Here’s what you need to know to get that much sought after rest.

 Although a lot of people think they have feather allergies, they’re actually a lot less common than you may think.
 In reality, most people are allergic to dust mites that live inside comforters and pillows.
 These are easily eradicated by washing your blankets regularly to kill the mites.
 As for pillows, those with dust mite allergies may need to replace their pillows more regularly than most, but this is a good practice in general and will enhance the quality of your sleep.

 Of course, washing a down comforter isn’t the easiest thing to do – they can be large and unwieldy and often take a long time to dry.
 Luckily, with a few tricks, you can simplify the process.

 Start by heading to your local laundromat where you can use a front-loading washer, as most homes feature top-loading washers with agitators that may damage your comforter.
 If you don’t have access to a front-loading washer, be sure to carefully arrange your comforter and submerge it fully.